Emmanuel Rivera Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in the league.

-- The Angels have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Angels' 4.21 team ERA ranks 16th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.